ViniciusTei/rock-paper-scissors-master/README.md

 - Play Rock, Paper, Scissors against the user
 - Maintain the state of the score after refreshing the browser (TODO)

+### How to use

+For now the only way to use is to run it locally on your machine.
+To do so, you will need Go installed and you can run `make run` under the root directory.
+It will run on the port `:8080`.

+To play, you need to open at leat two diferent browsers.
+Create a game or join existing ones.

 ### Links

 (TODO)